akshatbhatt12/TravelApp_landing_page/README.md

 👉 **Engaging Travel Guide Section**: A compelling travel guide section with informative content and captivating visuals.

+👉 **App's Gallery Section**: A section comprising of all the pictures of the app's interface, on how it looks!

 👉 **Feature-Rich Section**: A complex and feature-rich section offering advanced functionalities or in-depth information.

+👉 **Pricing & Subscription Section**: This sections includes all the subscription plan details if the user wants to subscribe to the app.

+👉 **User Feedback Section**: To maintain user credibility and interest this section takes user honest feedback, and then changes can be done.

 👉 **Call to Action for Mobile Apps**: A call-to-action section encouraging users to explore the mobile app version, complete with download links.